yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

-Due to the low-level nature of the API functions, it is difficult to capture the explicit state model as the function call flow highly depends on the transaction being signed, i.e., a number of inputs, outputs, use of sub-addresses, UTXO types - aux keys used, etc...
+Due to the low-level nature of the API functions, it is difficult to capture the explicit state model as the function call flow highly depends on the transaction being signed, i.e., a number of inputs, outputs, use of sub-addresses, UTXO (unspent transaction outputs) types - aux keys used, etc...

 However, the more the state model is restricted, the lesser is the attacker space.
 It is recommended to study the valid transaction construction paths and enforce obvious state transitions.